jcfrank/practice/README.md

-practice
+Practice
 ========

-my python practice project
+This is the place for my python practice projects.

-huffman
-====

-My practice project after re-visited the Huffman code in Data structure.

-how-to
+Huffman
 ----

+My practice project after re-visited the idea of Huffman tree in Data structure.

+### how-to

 Both tree.py and huffman.py are needed.

     import huffman

     # a tuple with dict and coded message will return
-    codetuple = huffman.encode('some words that needs to encode')
+    codetuple = huffman.encode('some words to be encoded.')

-    # decode taskes two args, a encode dict and a coded message.
+    # decode takes two args, an encode dict and a coded message.
     decodemessage = huffman.decode(codetuple[0], codetuple[1])

-The function will return a tuple.
-First value is a dict that contains encode info.
-The second is the encoded bits.
+encode() takes str and returns the encoding dict and encoded message. decode() takes dict and str and returns the decoded message.

+### TODO

+1. test it with an actual full-text document.

+1. unit tests.

+1. make it able to encode/decode actual files.